Getsov/Motorsport-Events-Server/README.md

 Important!: Event must be approved to see it!

 This requests requires authorization and content-type: `application/json`.
 Only owner of the resource and `admin` can edit it.
-Admin can change `isDeleted`, `creator`and `likes` properties, while owner can't change them.
+Admin can change `isDeleted`, `isApproved`, `creator` and `likes` properties, while owner can't change them.
 Send a PUT request to the endpoint, appending the Id or any appropriate property name.
 The existing resource will be fully replaced!
 The service will respond with the updated object.

 Examples: